CinnamonBun Developer Guide

 Implementation

-The command history is handled by CommandBox
+The command history is handled by CommandBox, which also handles the user input.

 This mechanism aims to be as close to the history mechanism in the Linux Bash terminal as possible.